stevenharman/dumb_delegator/README.md

 ## Usage

 `DumbDelegator`'s API and usage patters were inspired by Ruby stdlib's `SimpleDelegator`.
-As such, the usage and ergonomics are quite similar.
+So the usage and ergonomics are quite similar.

 ```ruby
 require "dumb_delegator"